Highway Safety - Winter Driving

-This winter (2012-2013) a Utah Highway Patrol trooper and a UDOT Emergency Management truck have already been hit when pulled over to the side of the road to assist other vehicles.
+Already this winter, troopers have been hit when pulled over to the side of the road to assist other vehicles.

 |When you’re approaching a stationary emergency vehicle, such as atow truck, fire/EMS vehicle or police car, SLOW DOWN AND MOVE OVER!